 Scope

-This specification expands the SHAKEN framework, introducing a mechanisms for authentication, verification, and transport of CNAM, Rich Call Data and how they a handled in various origination and termination procedures.
+This specification expands the SHAKEN framework, introducing mechanisms for authentication, verification, and transport of CNAM, Rich Call Data and how they a handled in various origination and termination procedures.

 Purpose

 To provide a framework for delivering authenticated calling name and rich call data for display to the called user.